denten-books/plain-text/2-device.md

 book to consider the ultimate automaton, the atomic bomb.
 "Mankind has been awakened from a dream," he writes.
 The atomic bomb gives humanity a glimpse of its common enemy.
 Technology, for Moreno, does not determine the present situation.
-Rather it is a mindless actor in possession of dead and detached human volition.
-It then begins to compete with living actors for survival.
-Once set in motion, voluntarily, by humans, the war machine and the book alike continue to do their bidding blindly.
+A mindless agent in possession of detached human volition, it competes with living actors for survival.
+Once in motion, the war machine and the book alike continue to do their bidding blindly.
 Such structures persist to shape the social and the mental worlds to come.
 Moreno explains:

 > Many of the domesticated robots are blessed with the attribute of becoming labor-saving devices, which has, however the unpleasant consequence that they